Kevin Pillar Player Props: Braves vs. Marlins

 Kevin Pillar At The Plate

-- Pillar is batting .226 with three doubles, two home runs and three walks.
+- Pillar has three doubles, two home runs and three walks while hitting .226.

-- Pillar has had a base hit in 11 of 17 games this season, and multiple hits once.
+- Pillar has had a base hit in 11 of 17 games this year, and multiple hits once.

-- In 17 games played this season, he has homered in two of them.
+- He has homered in two of 17 games played this season, and in 3.6% of his plate appearances.

-- In six games this season, Pillar has picked up an RBI, with more than one RBI once.
+- Pillar has driven in a run in six games this season (35.3%), including one multiple-RBI game.

 - He has scored in six games this season (35.3%), but has had no multi-run games.